Under Suspicion (1991 film): Plot

 Tony and Angeline become lovers, and he discovers that Stasio had imprinted his thumb on his paintings to prove their authenticity.
 Tony uses his time in the house to search Stasio's studio for evidence.
 As the investigation continues, suspicion falls on Tony when the gun used is found in the hotel's furnace and it is traced back to him.
-In an attempt to prove Tony's innocence, Frank puts pressure on Roscoe (Stephen Moore) to reveal evidence that Tony is innocent after discovering Roscoe is engaging rent boys, but Roscoe commits suicide and leaves an incriminating note alleging Tony's guilt.
+In an attempt to prove Tony's innocence, Frank puts pressure on Roscoe to reveal evidence that Tony is innocent after discovering Roscoe is engaging rent boys, but Roscoe commits suicide and leaves an incriminating note alleging Tony's guilt.
 Tony is arrested and put on trial, where he is found guilty of murdering the pair when it is revealed that he married for her money and wished to leave her.
-Angeline is a surprise prosecution witness and testifies that she saw a man climbing over the roof of the hotel before the shooting and, when the man stopped for a cigarette, she witnessed him bang the lighter twice on his hand then shaking it twice before it would light - a unique sequence that Tony uses.
+Angeline is a surprise prosecution witness and testifies that she saw a man climbing over the roof of the hotel before the shooting and, when the man stopped for a cigarette, she witnessed him bang the lighter twice on his hand then shaking it twice before it would light – a unique sequence that Tony uses.
 Tony is sentenced to be hanged.

 On the night before the hanging, Frank returns to Stasio's house, where he finds Stasio's thumb inside Angeline's paint box.
 He returns to the prison just in time to stop Tony's hanging.
 Meanwhile, Angeline is arrested trying to leave the country and is tried for Stasio's murder.
 Tony makes plans to leave the country and visits Angeline in prison, where she deduces that Tony and Selina worked together to frame her.
 Tony whispers in Angeline's ear whether he was responsible for Stasio and Hazel's murder.

 Tony meets Selina in Miami, who tells him that she has started releasing Stasio's paintings onto the open market.
 She writes him a cheque for services unknown.
 She chides Tony for having fallen in love with Angeline, which led to him delaying the planting of the thumb in Angeline's paint box.
 In the film's closing moments, a dejected Tony is seen using his lighter in the manner described by Angeline in court.